Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Methods

-As in \citetalias{Sabhahit2023}, we use the following recipes for wind mass-loss: \begin{itemize} \item For temperatures in the range $4000\,$K$<T_{\rm eff}<10^5\,$K, in the optically thin regime ($\eta<\eta_{\rm switch}$) the standard \citet{Vink2001} prescription is used, while in the optically thick regime ($\eta>\eta_{\rm switch}$), the \cite{Vink2011} prescription is used; \item For temperatures $T_{\rm eff}<4000\,$K we use the red supergiants prescription by de \citet{deJager1988}; \item For temperatures $T_{\rm eff}>10^5\,$K we use the maximum between the WR wind prescription by \citet{Sander2020} and \citet{Vink2017}.
-We call these winds as WR-type winds in the rest of the paper. \end{itemize}

-Throughout the paper, we will compare the \citetalias{Sabhahit2023} wind model with a model where only optically thin winds with the recipe of \citet{Vink2001} are considered.
+As in \citetalias{Sabhahit2023}, we used the following recipes for wind mass-loss: \begin{itemize} \item For temperatures in the range $4000\,$K$<T_{\rm eff}<10^5\,$K, in the optically thin regime ($\eta<\eta_{\rm switch}$) the standard \citet{Vink2001} prescription is used, while in the optically thick regime ($\eta>\eta_{\rm switch}$), the \cite{Vink2011} prescription is used. \item For temperatures $T_{\rm eff}<4000\,$K, we used the red supergiants prescription by \citet{deJager1988}. \item For temperatures $T_{\rm eff}>10^5\,$K, we used the maximum between the WR wind prescription by \citet{Sander2020} and \citet{Vink2017}.
+We call these winds WR-type winds in the rest of the paper. \end{itemize} Throughout the paper, we compare the \citetalias{Sabhahit2023} wind model with a model where only optically thin winds with the recipe of \citet{Vink2001} are considered.
 We call this case \citetalias{Vink2001}.